Student Organizations

 Perform community service projects that promote public health.

-Provide student members with current information regarding issues pertaining to community pharmacy.
+Provide student members with up-to-date information on community pharmacy issues.

 Empower the community to become political advocates in their healthcare.

-Encourage the community to become politically aware of issues regarding their healthcare.
+Encourage the community to become politically aware of healthcare issues.

 Meeting Schedule

-Meetings for officers will be held bi-monthly on Wednesdays and the general meeting will be held once monthly.
+Meetings for officers will be held bi-monthly on Wednesdays, and the general meeting will be held once a month.
 Events will be scheduled in accordance with the Student Leadership Council calendar.

 Dr. Shamly Abdelfattah